 Often, a lack of effective communication leads to annoyance and avoidance.
 When you do not know how to put things into words, it is considerably easier to ignore the subject or the partner.

 That kind of support cannot be obtained anywhere else, as friends, family, and colleagues cannot be as intimate with you as your partner can.
-Your partner will cheer you up, when you are down, listen to your problems and propose solutions.
+Your partner will cheer you up when you are down, listen to your problems, and provide physical as well as emotional comfort.

 16. Feeling unworthy

-Think back to how you were before this relationship and how you might end up thinking of yourself, 5 years from now.
+Think back to how you were before this relationship and how you might end up thinking of yourself five years from now.

 17. Relationship entrapment